gregjoy1/redical/docs/commands/rdcl.evt_query.md

 X-CLASS;OP=AND:PUBLIC,PRIVATE
 ```

-Query all event instances with either `PUBLIC` **or** `PRIVATE` `CLASS` values:
+Query all  events with either `PUBLIC` **or** `PRIVATE` `CLASS` values:
 ```
 X-CLASS;OP=OR:PUBLIC,PRIVATE
 ```

 #### `X-GEO` property
-This property filters the event instances returned to those with `GEO` properties defined to be within the distance specified from the point specified.
+This property filters the  events returned to those with `GEO` properties defined to be within the distance specified from the point specified.

 ##### Usage:
 ```